 Nattokinase is a fibrinolytic protease, which by nature is an enzyme whose basic function is to hydrolyze proteins.
 Because proteins have a fairly complex organic amino acid structure, they require these types of enzymes to break protein molecules into absorbable and digestible amino acids.

 Nattokinase can also break down unwanted wastes such as toxins, cellular debris in the blood, and undigested proteins in the gut.
-With the distinct ability to breakdown peptide bonds and liberate amino acids, proteolytic enzymes are now being studying by modern science and medicine for their clinical and therapeutic use in the realms of general oncology and overall immune wellness.
+With the distinct ability to breakdown peptide bonds and liberate amino acids, proteolytic enzymes are now being studying by modern science and medicine for their clinical and therapeutic use in the realms of general oncology and overall immune system.
+Nattokinase is also resistant to the stomach’s highly acidic environment, allowing it to pass to the intestines intact.

 What Are The Health Benefits of Nattokinase?